Skip to main content

 Barbiturates

-Barbiturates were used more frequently in the past to help with insomnia.
-However, they can lead to addiction and dependence and can be especially toxic or deadly when mixed with alcohol due to breathing that may drastically slow down or stop altogether.
+Barbiturates were used more frequently in the past to help with insomnia, but safer drugs are available today.
+They can lead to addiction and dependence and can be especially toxic or deadly when mixed with alcohol due to breathing that may drastically slow down or stop altogether, and be fatal.

 Today barbiturates are infrequently prescribed for sleep, but they still may be used in surgical procedures or for seizure control.
 Tell your doctor if you have a history of alcohol or drug dependence before using a barbiturate.
 You should not drink alcohol while taking any barbiturate; common examples include: